i4ink/Nodejs-authentication-system/README.md

 * CLIENT_SECRET=
 * REFRESH_TOKEN=

-* use this video to get your client id, secret and refresh token https://www.youtube.com/watch?v=-rcRf7yswfM
+* use this video to set up your client id, secret and refresh token https://www.youtube.com/watch?v=-rcRf7yswfM

 ## reset password functionality yet to be added....